Use Email to Build Your Brand, Not Break it

 So let’s stop for a minute to consider how well your email marketing program is building up your brand…or breaking it down.

 Take a good hard look at your email marketing program overall.
 Does it appropriately represent your company’s brand?
+Does it cover the importance of brand identity?
 Think beyond your logo and colors.
 In this case, we want to consider the whole experience.
 And by that I mean the customer’s experience.
 Remember, for customers, perception is reality.
 If your brand is perceived a certain way, it is a certain way in the mind of your customer.

 Below are some overlooked components of your email marketing program to consider when evaluating the impact on your brand.